Inference on causal and structural parameters using many moment inequalities: Introduction

 There are also many empirical studies where many moment inequalities framework could be useful.
-Among others, these are \cite{CilibertoTamer2009} who estimated the empirical importance of firm heterogeneity as a determinant of market structure in the US airline industry,\footnote{\cite{CilibertoTamer2009} had 2742 markets and used four major airline companies and two aggregates of medium size and low cost companies that lead to $2^{4+2+1}=128$ moment inequalities.
-However, as established in Theorem 1 of \cite{GH11}, sharp identification bounds in the Ciliberto and Tamer model would require around $2^{2^{4+2}}=2^{64}$ inequalities.
-In addition, using techniques developed in this paper, it would be possible to estimate a more detailed model, with a larger set of airline companies taken individually and using the Ciliberto and Tamer type inequalities.} \cite{Holmes11} who estimated the dynamic model of Wal-Mart expansion,\footnote{\cite{Holmes11} derived moment inequalities from ruling out deviations from the observed Wal-Mart behavior as being suboptimal.
-He considered the set of potential deviations where the opening dates of some Wal-Mart stores are reordered, and explicitly acknowledged that this leads to the enormous number of inequalities (in fact, this is a number of permutations of 3176 Wal-Mart stores, up-to a restriction that the stores opened in the same year can not be permuted).
+Among others, these are \cite{CilibertoTamer2009} who estimated the empirical importance of firm heterogeneity as a determinant of the market structure in the US airline industry,\footnote{\cite{CilibertoTamer2009} had 2742 markets and used four major airline companies and two aggregates of medium size and low cost companies that lead to $2^{4+2+1}=128$ moment inequalities, which is already a large number.
+However, as established in Theorem 1 of \cite{GH11}, sharp identification bounds in the Ciliberto and Tamer model would require around $2^{2^{4+2}}=2^{64}$ inequalities.} \cite{Holmes11} who estimated the dynamic model of the Wal-Mart expansion,\footnote{\cite{Holmes11} derived moment inequalities from ruling out deviations from the observed Wal-Mart behavior as being suboptimal.
+He considered the set of potential deviations where the opening dates of some Wal-Mart stores are reordered, and explicitly acknowledged that this leads to the enormous number of inequalities (in fact, this is a number of permutations of 3176 Wal-Mart stores, up to a restriction that the stores opened in the same year can not be permuted).
 Therefore, he restricted attention to deviations consisting of pairwise resequencing where each deviation switches the opening dates of only two stores.
 However, one could argue that deviations in the form of block resequencing where the opening dates of blocks of stores are switched are also informative since one of the main features of the Wal-Mart strategy is to pack stores closely together, so that it is easy to set up a distribution network and save on trucking costs.} and \cite{Ryan12} who estimated the welfare costs of the 1990 Amendments to the Clean Air Act on the U.S. Portland cement industry.\footnote{\cite{Ryan12} adapted an estimation strategy proposed in \cite{BBL07}.
 He had 517 market-year observations and considered 1250 alternative policies to generate a set of inequalities.}